puppetlabs/puppet-docs/source/pdk/1.0/index.md

 Tool   | Description
 ----------------|-------------------------
-metadata-json-lint | Validates and lints `metadata.json` files in modules against Puppet's module metadata style guidelines. pdk | Generats and tests modules from the command line. puppet-lint | Checks your Puppet code against the recommendations in the Puppet Language style guide. puppet-syntax | Checks for correct syntax in Puppet manifests, templates, and Hiera YAML. puppetlabs_spec_helper | Provides classes, methods, and Rake tasks to help with spec testing Puppet code.
+metadata-json-lint | Validates and lints `metadata.json` files in modules against Puppet's module metadata style guidelines. pdk | Generates and tests modules from the command line. puppet-lint | Checks your Puppet code against the recommendations in the Puppet Language style guide. puppet-syntax | Checks for correct syntax in Puppet manifests, templates, and Hiera YAML. puppetlabs_spec_helper | Provides classes, methods, and Rake tasks to help with spec testing Puppet code.